All You Need To Know About Foot & Ankle Fractures

 Basically, it means that the more broken bones there are, the more unstable the ankle will be.
 The ligaments, which hold the joint and ankle bones in position, may also be damaged.

 In this article, we will cover what causes foot and ankle fractures and which parts of your foot are affected.
 We will also cover the various symptoms behind foot and ankle fractures and the many ways they are examined and treated.
-Foot doctors or ankle specialists use very different ways to treat these fractures depending on the type and severity of the condition.
+Ankle fractures in Singapore are treated in different ways by foot doctors or ankle specialists, depending on the type and severity of the condition.

 Which part of the foot does it concern?